hirosystems/clarinet/README.md

    -  `cargo build` runs successfully.
    -  `cargo tst` runs successfully.
       -  `cargo tst` is an alias declared in `./cargo/config`, it runs [cargo-nextest](https://crates.io/crates/cargo-nextest)
-   -  You have formatted your code with `cargo fmt --all --`
+   -  You have formatted your code with `cargo fmt-stacks`
    -  All functional tests in the `examples` directory pass.
       ```bash
       for testdir in $(ls examples); do